EmidaOlamide/Data_Exploration_SQL/README.md

 * What are the best download figures for each app?
 * What is the least downloaded app in each month?

 The table name is sample.
+And the tool used is MySQL.
 Check out my sql queries and have fun.

 The dataset and questions were gotten from Chandoo YouTube video, click [here](https://www.youtube.com/watch?v=B5hayFelHDU).
 He answered the questions using **Microsoft Excel**.